Where Should Emergency Exit Signs Be Installed?

 - Doors that could easily be mistaken for an exit along the exit route must be marked “Not an Exit,” “No Exit,” or have a sign indicating the room’s use (closet, storage, etc.).

-It’s also important to know that you’ll want to schedule annual emergency lighting inspections to ensure your lights remain up to code and are repaired or replaced as necessary.
+It’s also important to know that you should schedule annual emergency lighting inspections to ensure your lights remain up to code and are repaired or replaced as necessary.

 Agencies & Codes That Govern Emergency Lighting & Exit Sign Requirements